from £18 /night help Price for guests, Nights

 House / 2 bedrooms / sleeps 4

-Alta Vista, Spanish for 'high views', is a sugar cube-looking house on top of the cliff in the upper town of Arcos de la Frontera, one of the famous 'white villages of Andalusia', though Arcos is very much a town.
+Alta Vista, Spanish for 'high view', is a sugar cube-looking house on top of the cliff in the upper town of Arcos de la Frontera, one of the famous 'white villages of Andalusia', though Arcos is very much a town.
 The house is built on four levels reminiscent of an English town house though one with genuine Spanish character and features retaining, however, a bright, spacious, fresh and modern feel.
 There is, on ground level, the entrance, an in-house garage with, on top of it, a loft which interestingly once was a swimming pool and you'll notice the modern double glazed doors and windows, unusual in Andalusia.
-Going up a pretty staircase flanked by Moorish tiles is the living room spanning the whole width of the house with a large, Moorish inspired fireplace (not that you'll desperately need it in Andalusia!), a round glass-dining table and comfortable sofa-sitting.
+Going up a pretty staircase flanked by Moorish tiles is the living room spanning the whole width of the house with a large, Moorish-inspired fireplace (not that you'll desperately need it in Andalusia!), a round glass-dining table and comfortable sofa-sitting.
 Already from here, the first floor, the views are awesome.
-Then there is the lovely fitted kitchen, now, following the first, highly appreciated review, equipped with all the utensils you'll ever need, and - incidentally, and just in case it terribly matters, unlike the comment in this review, it IS made of solid wood but for the two panels either side of the fridge/freezer - and, through a glass-door, a small internal patio with a downstairs toilet.
+Then there is the lovely fitted kitchen equipped with all the utensils you'll ever need and, through a glass-door, a small internal patio with a downstairs toilet.
 From the patio a terracotta staircase leads to the second floor and to the large bedroom with a huge fitted wardrobe and...
 OH MY GOD!
 The views...
 I call this 'the room with a view' and you'll see why for yourself.
-Then there is the smaller bedroom with a desk because... well, some people like to do some work during their holidays!.. and there is the large bathroom looking even larger thanks to a mirrored wall.
+Then there is the smaller bedroom with a desk because... well, some people, would you believe, like to do some work during their holidays!.. and there is the large bathroom looking even larger thanks to a mirrored wall.
 A further terracotta stairs lead then to the internal balcony made of blocks of glass and surrounded, almost like a conservatory, by a wall of glass which gives to the roof terrace covering the whole house and offering truly breathtaking views over lake Arcos, the white lower town of Arcos, the Guadalete River, the Grazalema mountains and the surprisingly green Andalusian countryside.

 |Size||Sleeps up to 4, 2 bedrooms|